ca2/LIT/CONTRIBUTING.rst

 Commit Guidlines
 ----------------

- - OBS Studio uses the 50/72 standard for commits.
+ - LIT Studio uses the 50/72 standard for commits.
 50 characters max for the title (excluding module prefix), an empty line, and then a full description of the commit, wrapped to 72 columns max.
 See this link for more information: http://chris.beams.io/posts/git-commit/